jenna-allgeier2/data_extraction/README.md

 # data_extraction

-## Must use the pipenv shell to make changes.
+## Use the pipenv shell to make changes in the terminal.